The Rise of Decaf

 When we frame it this way, it becomes clear how important high quality decaf can be to the coffee consumer.

 In 2024, after two previous attempts (where he placed third and then second), Weihong Zhang won the US Brewer’s Cup.
 Weihong is the owner and founder of BlendIn Coffee Club in Texas.
-As you open their website, you’re greeted with a screen-size banner “PURSUING THE PERFECT CUP”.
+As you open their website, you’re greeted with the goal, “PURSUING THE PERFECT CUP”.
 Weihong and his team source some of the best coffee from world-leading producers and share it with their customers in Texas, but it wasn’t one of these styles of coffee that he used to win the Brewer’s Cup.

 Colombian producer, Oscar Hernandez, developed the process and processed Weihong’s coffee for the competition.
 Oscar’s family have owned and operated Los Nogales farm in Bruselas, Colombia since the 1940s when they bought it.
-Oscar’s father believes that the best coffee in Colombia is grown in Bruselas, and won the Colombian CUp of Excellence in 2006, procing that it was at least in contention.
+Oscar’s father believes that the best coffee in Colombia is grown in Bruselas, and won the Colombian Cup of Excellence in 2006, procing that it was at least in contention.
 The Hernandez family maintain Los Nogalesa as a center for innovation and excellence in coffee production.

 On their website, they describe their decaf process for a caturra varietal: